Skip to content

 Save an input file from the API

-Saving an input file using the Python documentation may come handy in many cases, since often it is easier to define parameters using Python and auto-complete tools rather than hand-typing a YAML format.
+Saving an input file using the Python API may come handy in many cases, since often it is easier to define parameters using Python and auto-complete tools rather than hand-typing a YAML format.

 To do this, define a T3 object like you would as if running using the API.
 However, instead of executing it, call write_t3_input_file.
 Here's an example: